Critical pedagogy: Background

 Critical Pedagogy is believed to have its roots in the critical theory of the Frankfurt School, which was established in 1923.
-As an outgrowth of critical theory, critical pedagogy is intended to educate and work towards a realization of the emancipatory goals of critical pedagogy.
+An outgrowth of critical theory, it is intended to educate and work towards a realization of its emancipatory goals.
 The theory is influenced by Karl Marx who believed that inequality is a result of socioeconomic differences and that all people need to work toward a socialized economy.
 More recently, critical pedagogy can also be traced back to Paulo Freire's best-known 1968 work, The Pedagogy of the Oppressed.
 Freire, a professor of history and the philosophy of education at the Federal University of Pernambuco in Brazil, sought in this and other works to develop a philosophy of adult education that demonstrated a solidarity with the poor in their common struggle to survive by engaging them in a dialog of greater awareness and analysis.
 Although his family had suffered loss and hunger during the Great Depression, the poor viewed him and his formerly middle-class family "as people from another world who happened to fall accidentally into their world".
 His intimate discovery of class and their borders "led, invariably, to Freire's radical rejection of a class-based society".

 While prominent figures within Critical Pedagogy include Paulo Freire, Henry Giroux, Peter McLaren, bell hooks, and others, it is important to note that their work on critical pedagogy varies in focus.
 For example, some approach critical pedagogy from a Marxist perspective with a focus on socioeconomic class.
 Paulo Freire, on the other hand, writes about how critical pedagogy can lead to liberty and freedom of the oppressed and marginalized. bell hooks applies a feminist perspective to critical pedagogy and Ira Shor, for example, advocates for the need of moving the theoretical framework of critical pedagogy to a more practical one.

 The influential works of Freire made him arguably the most celebrated critical educator.
 He seldom used the term "critical pedagogy" himself when describing this philosophy.
 His initial focus targeted adult literacy projects in Brazil and later was adapted to deal with a wide range of social and educational issues.
 Freire's pedagogy revolved around an anti-authoritarian and interactive approach aimed to examine issues of relational power for students and workers.
 The center of the curriculum used the fundamental goal based on social and political critiques of everyday life.
 Freire's praxis required implementation of a range of educational practices and processes with the goal of creating not only a better learning environment but also a better world.
 Freire himself maintained that this was not merely an educational technique but a way of living in our educative practice.